Calibration of Straightener Rolls

 The gears should turn over freely without any tight spots.
 If there are tight spots, the gears may be damaged or need readjusting-contact the factory for instructions.

-Are you using stop blocks?
-This causes the material to jam into a stop block and this stresses the motor and amp.
+material to jam into a stop block and this stresses the motor and amp.
 Stop blocks were required on older less accurate air feeders but the servo-controlled feeders use an encoder to produce consistent accuracy thus eliminating the need for stop blocks.
 However, some customers have installed feed detection devices in place of Stop blocks.

 Is your alignment from Feeder to Die-Set square within 1/32 of an inch?
 Proper alignment from press to feed rolls keeps material feeding straight and prevents extra undue stress on the motor and amp.
 If the die is crooked or the punches are dull, there will be extra drag on the material and this can cause drive faults.